 A 19th Century antique print nicely illustrates the species, as Stenogasta concinna.

-Several other photos of S. concinna are on the site, and can be seen in a slideshow by clicking one of the following links:
+Additional photos of S. concinna can be seen in a slideshow by clicking one of the following links:

 - A nice plant exhibited in the 2020 virtual show of the Gesneriad Society; this specimen has more lavender/purple color in the lower lobes than is usually the case

-- A nice illustration of the flowers, included some that have wilted outside of a humid enclosure
+- A good illustration of the flowers, included some that have wilted outside of a humid enclosure

 - A composite photo showing all four microminiature Sinningias